Device Review

 Pros

-- + 5.48-inch AMOLED with full lamination — genuinely excellent display quality
+- + 5.48-inch AMOLED with OCA lamination — genuinely excellent display

-- + USB-C DisplayPort output at 1080p for TV/monitor use
+- + DisplayPort output via USB-C for TV/monitor use

-- + Rear grips make 331 g feel manageable during long sessions
+- + Rear grips make the 331 g weight manageable in extended sessions

 Cons

-- − Stock RG Launcher is poor — budget time to replace it on day one
+- − Stock RG Launcher frontend is poor; expect to replace it immediately

-- − RGB stick lighting not user-customisable in current firmware
+- − LED stick lighting color is not user-customizable in current firmware

 Verdict